Author: Ryosuke Niitsu, Yuan Chen

 1.1 System Setup

-Here is how the system is set up: Aperture-> Lens elements-> Field of View.
+Here is how the system is set up: set system Aperture without fields ->Add Lens elements-> Set up Field of View.
 By doing this, we can check the layout at any stage of the system modelling without a potential TIR problem.

 The aperture, in our case, to be more specific, the eye box, is set as 8mm.
 The aperture type is set as Float By Stop Size to simulate different eye positions later.